FriendsOfEpub/blitz-tasks/README.md

 }
 ```

-When set to `true`, Blitz Tasks will run some extra processes specific to EPUB files e.g. deleting file entries from the OPF’s `manifest` and `spine`.
+When set to `true`, Blitz Tasks will run some extra processes specific to EPUB files e.g. deleting file entries from the OPF, NCX and Nav Doc.

 **Note:** This option is currently limited to deleting files but may be used for more in the future – rezipping in the correct order, adding metadata, etc.